2021 New Caledonian independence referendum: COVID-19 pandemic and boycott

 The FLNKS called for a boycott of the independence referendum and accused the French authorities and anti-independence forces of using the COVID-19 crisis to influence public opinion.
 Following this call, Faure announced on 26 October that 1,400 vaccinated police personnel, including 15 mobile units, would be dispatched from metropolitan France to ensure the security of the vote in December amidst fears of violence.
 In November 2021, "a group of 64 Pacific experts from around the world" signed an opinion piece in Le Monde calling for the French government to postpone the referendum, suggesting that failure to include the Kanak population could lead to a repeat of the civil unrest of the 1980s.

 On 12 November, Faure confirmed that the independence referendum would still go ahead on 12 December considering the improvement of the epidemiological situation, with daily new infections having fallen to 40 from a peak of 272.
 While Faure's announcement was welcomed by anti-independence parties, pro-independence parties said that they would not recognise the results of the referendum.

 Due to this, the FLNKS has stated that it will not recognize the referendum's result and will "challenge it publicly at the French national level, at the regional level of the Pacific and at the international level."
 The FLNKS called the French government's insistence on going through with the referendum a 'declaration of war'.
 Caroline Gravelat from the University of New Caledonia claimed that this was a political problem but would not affect the result, "because the gap between the ‘yes’ and ‘no’ votes would probably not have narrowed to the point that the ‘yes’ side would have won."

-Results and aftermath

-Voters overwhelmingly rejected independence, with 96.50% voting against independence and 3.50% for independence.
-The referendum took place amid a boycott from the independence parties, and turnout was estimated to only account 43.87% of the electorate, down from the 85.69% that participated in the 2020 referendum.
+Conduct

 While the 2020 referendum had witnessed intimidation and racist targeting of European-Caledonian voters by Kanaks in a few localities, no incidents took place in 2021.
 Beside the 2,000 gendarmes deployment, authorities prohibited the sale of alcohol and fuel on the voting day, as well as carrying arms.

+Results

+As a result of the referendum taking place amid a boycott from the independence parties, the results were incredibly lopsided: voters overwhelmingly rejected independence, with 96.50% voting against independence and 3.50% for independence.
+Turnout was estimated to only account 43.87% of the electorate, down from the 85.69% that participated in the 2020 referendum due to the boycott.